-In Cuba, the first minimal-access orbital tumor surgery
+In Cuba, new technique for minimal-access orbital tumor surgery

 At the Ramón Pando Ferrer Institute, a new minimum access technique is currently being used to remove large tumors —both benign and malignant— through small subconjunctival incisions.
 The entrance point is between the eye and the conjuntiva, avoiding massive trans-skull surgeries, Mendoza said.